NowanIlfideme/pydantic-kedro/docs/index.md

 We also assume you are familiar with [Kedro's Data Catalog](https://docs.kedro.org/en/stable/data/data_catalog.html) and [Datasets](https://docs.kedro.org/en/stable/data/kedro_io.html).

+## Changes from Kedro 0.19

+Please note that Kedro 0.19 incorporated many backwards-incompatible changes.
+We are switching to support `kedro>=0.19` instead of `kedro<0.19`.
+This means:

+1. The `*DataSet` classes have been renamed to `*Dataset`, though the old names are still available as aliases.
+2. The `kedro-datasets` package is now a necessary dependency.
+3. Thanks to changes in Kedro's datasets, most have switched to requiring keyword-only arguments, especially `filename`.
+So instead of using a map such as `{DataFrame: ParquetDataset}` you should use a function or a lambda, e.g.
+   `{DataFrame: lambda x: ParquetDataSet(filename=x)}`.

 ## Usage with Kedro

 You can use the [PydanticAutoDataset][pydantic_kedro.PydanticAutoDataset]